jonathanhogg/flitter/docs/canvas3d.md

 `chamfer=` *DISTANCE*
 : An inset/outset distance for a 45° chamfer.

-The `!sdf` node also supports providing a custom SDF function with the following
+An `!sdf` node with multiple children represents an implicit `!union` operation and so supports the same `smooth`, `fillet` and `chamfer` attributes.

-attribute:
+Instead of providing a tree of primitive models and operations, an `!sdf` node may also be specified as a custom signed distance field function by providing the following attribute:

 `function=` *FUNCTION*
 : A **Flitter** function taking a 3-vector position (in pre-transform model